 If you’ve been diagnosed with strep throat, your healthcare provider will prescribe antibiotics, which must be taken according to the instructions.
 Antibiotics can help prevent any worrisome complications like rheumatic fever, which can damage valves in the heart.

 Sometimes, strep throat will go away by itself.
 Antibiotics can reduce symptoms by about a day; however, they don’t help the throat much more than over-the-counter medication.

 Once you’ve started taking antibiotics for strep throat, you’ll begin feeling better in a day or two.
 Call your healthcare provider if you don’t feel better after 48 hours.

 To prevent the spread of infection, people with strep should stay home from work, school or daycare until their fever is gone or until they’ve been on antibiotics for 24 hours.

 It is also important not to prepare and share food or drinks with others and to wash your hands frequently.

 Strep can’t be diagnosed simply by looking at your throat.
 To detect the presence of the bacteria, your healthcare provider must do a strep test with a throat swab.

 If you need help assessing and treating a sore throat, come see the experts at any of our local centers.
-You can walk in without an appointment, or you can check in online.
+You can walk in or save your spot online.
 We’ll have you back to feeling better in no time.